harshads/software-carpentry/README.md

 testing

-learning to use git at software carpentry 07-28-14
+learning to use git at Stanford Software Carpentry 07-28-14